This location has multiple holiday properties

-Outside in the garden is the heated pool, a bbq, a boules court, childrens swings plus play area and a badminton set.
+Outside in the garden is the heated pool, a bbq, childrens swings plus play area and a badminton set.

-The swimming pool opens at the start of March and is heated, why not enjoy an early break in France and enjoy a private swimming pool at La Forge during March, April and May.
+The swimming pool opens at the start of March and is heated, why not enjoy an early break in France and enjoy a private swimming pool at La Forge during March, April, May.and September.

 Off-road parking available.

 Ideal cottage for family holidays.

 During the low season short term stays are available (min stay 3 nights at £60 per night)